30th October 2022

 The Million Dollar Question – IUI, IVF, ICSI or PICSI?

-If you are just starting out on your fertility journey, you could have a million questions rushing through your mind at any given time.
-The amount of information on fertility treatments and options available to you can be like a maze – almost impossible to navigate through.
+If you are just starting out on your fertility journey, you could have a million questions about what is right for you.
+The amount of information on fertility treatments and options available to you can be like a maze – almost impossible to navigate.
 As part of our campaign for National Fertility Awareness Week, Dr. Abha Bhat has broken it down into smaller digestible chunks to help you understand the difference between IUI, IVF, ICSI and PICSI.
-Included is a cost comparison between these four fertility treatments to give you a snapshot of the costs involved.
+Included is a cost comparison between these four fertility treatments to give you a snapshot of the costs involved*.

 With Intrauterine insemination (IUI), sperm is introduced into the womb by means of a small procedure at the time of the cycle when the woman is ovulating and then the egg is released naturally from the woman with the hope that the sperm and egg will meet and form an embryo.